num30/golang-service-test/README.md

 ## Building Test Image
 Running locally is good for one time verification.
-In order to run test as part of CI/CD pipeline we need to build and push integration test image.
+In order to run test as part of CI/CD pipeline we need to build and push service test image.
 To do that we will build a test binary first
 ```
 env CGO_ENABLED=0 GOOS=linux GARCH=amd64 go test ./test/integration -tags integration -v -a -c -o bin/integration
 ```

-then we will build a docker image using [Int.Dockerfile](Int.Dockerfile) created specifically for integration tests.
+then we will build a docker image using [Int.Dockerfile](Int.Dockerfile) created specifically for service tests.

 ```
 docker build -f Int.Dockerfile -t integration-test .